 On-campus: The Gospel of Luke is an amazing story of Jesus with so many famous episodes like the “Nazareth Manifesto,” the parable of the prodigal son, the story of Zacchaeus, and the account of the two travellers on the road to Emmaus.
 Luke’s Gospel highlights the meaning of salvation, the compassion of Jesus for women, the poor, and outcasts, the purpose and plan of God, and clarifies the nature of discipleship.
-Student can expect to learn about God, Jesus, themselves, and their own part in the mission of God by taking this unit.
+Students can expect to learn about God, Jesus, themselves, and their own part in the mission of God by taking this subject.

-|48 credit points of core foundation units which include NT001 and NT002.
+|48 credit points of core subjects which include NT001, NT002 or NT003

-NT009 requires the completion of LA005 and LA006.
+NT009 requires the completion of LA005 and LA006

-In this unit, you can expect to be guided through a variety of weekly learning activities which are designed to develop your understanding of and skills in the themes and passages related to this unit.
+In this subject, you can expect to be guided through a variety of weekly learning activities which are designed to develop your understanding of and skills in the themes and passages covered by the syllabus.
 For online students, these usually include watching videos, reading, completing set learning tasks and contributing to online seminars and interacting with your peers.
-Students are to allow 8-10 hours of study time per week for this introductory unit.
+Allow 10 hours of study time per week for this advanced subject.